How the Great Resignation Will Shape HR & The Future of Work

-Mirroring trends happening in other areas, the Tangping movement is embraced mostly by disillusioned younger generations.
+The Tangping movement mirrors trends in other areas and is mostly embraced by disillusioned younger generations.
 In many cases, Chinese workers who decide to lay flat are almost completely withdrawing from the labor market, choosing to work just the minimum amount they need to get by.

 The great resignation in Europe

-While resignation rates are not as dramatic in Europe as in the US (that might be due to different policies adopted when facing the pandemic emergency), rates and details of how the labor market is reacting to the pandemic and the great resignation are different from country to country.
-Still, the trend seems to match what we have described so far for other regions.
+Resignation rates are not as dramatic in Europe as in the US—possibly due to different policies adopted when facing the pandemic emergency.
+However, while rates and details of how the labor market reacted to the pandemic and the great resignation differ from country to country, the trend seems to match what we have described so far for other regions.

 A 2021 Personio study (in Dutch) found that 46% of Dutch workers plan to leave their job in the next 6-12 months.
 A general employee shortage and rising inflation might be behind plans to increase the minimum wage.